-Isaac Leeser was a strong proponent of Jewish education.
-"Perhaps his most cherished dream was to develop a Jewish day school system that would use modem pedagogical methods to provide its students with comprehensive Jewish and general educations.
+Leeser was a strong proponent of Jewish education.
+"Perhaps his most cherished dream was to develop a Jewish day school system that would use modem pedagogical methods to provide its students with comprehensive Jewish and general educations both.
 The traditional heder and yeshiva were, in Leeser's opinion, totally out of place in America.

-On the other hand, public schools, which took root in American society during the course of Leeser's career, were, in his opinion, inimical to Jewish interests.
+"On the other hand, public schools, which took root in American society during the course of Leeser's career, were, in his opinion, inimical to Jewish interests.
 He maintained that public schools weakened Jewish identity and undermined Jewish religious convictions.
 For Leeser, modern Jewish day schools were essential to the future of Judaism in America."
-(Sussman, page 250)
+(Sussman, Isaac Leeser and the Making of American Judaism.)

-Sadly, very view Jewish parents agreed with him, and his attempts to start a Jewish day school in Philadelphia were short-lived and met with failure.
-More and more Jewish children were sent to public schools to receive their general education.
+Few Jewish parents agreed with him, however, and his attempts to start a Jewish day school in Philadelphia were short-lived and met with failure.
+In increasing numbers, Jewish children were sent to public schools to receive their general education.
 The result was that Jewish education was reduced to a few supplementary hours a week.
 Given the natural cultural adaptation and integration into mainstream American society that this approach fostered, it is little wonder that so many Jewish children grew up without solid ties to the faith of their ancestors.

-Realizing that some Jewish education is better than none, Leeser fully supported the Jewish Sunday school movement that began in Philadelphia in 1838.
-He hoped that by focusing its curriculum on the doctrines of Judaism and the Bible, Sunday schools would be able provide a satisfactory minimum amount of Jewish knowledge.
+Realizing that some Jewish education is better than none, Leeser fully supported the Jewish Sunday School movement that began in Philadelphia in 1838.
+He hoped that by focusing its curriculum on the doctrines of Judaism and the Bible, Sunday Schools would be able provide a satisfactory minimum amount of Jewish knowledge.

 Leeser understood that American Jewry needed to train its own religious leaders.
 Therefore, in 1867 he was instrumental in the founding of Maimonides College in Philadelphia.
-However, this was an idea that was too far ahead of its time.
+This, too, was an idea far ahead of its time.
 Enrollment was minimal, and the school collapsed several years after Leeser's death in 1868.
 Nonetheless, Maimonides College established the basic model for rabbinic education in the United States.
-Many of Maimonides' supporters subsequently helped found the originally Orthodox Jewish Theological Seminary in 1887.
+Many of Maimonides's supporters subsequently helped found the (originally Orthodox) Jewish Theological Seminary in 1887.